 Build your network with the right focus

-The last few weekends have been incredibly busy with speaking sessions for a placement ready MBA batch to a cohort of tech entrepreneurs to a visiting batch of global executives.
-Each had a different agenda ranging from personal leadership to business strategy for scaling to case analysis of an M&A deal and yet I continued to detect the underlying pattern of being heavily influenced by opinions.
-Do I truly believe that a social being can keep out all noise without becoming a narcissistic individual?
+In the last few years, I have been delivering a lot of speaking sessions to a variety of sets of audiences ranging from a placement-ready MBA batch to a cohort of tech entrepreneurs to a visiting batch of global executives.
+Each had a different agenda ranging from personal leadership to business strategy for scaling to case analysis of an M&A deal, and yet I continued to detect the underlying pattern of being heavily influenced by opinions.
+Do I truly believe that a network building enthusiast can keep out all noise without becoming a narcissistic individual?
 Of course not!
 But I shall again emphasise that it is imperative that you only listen to the voices that matter on the particular topic in consideration; and do so mindfully.

 Block out the naysayers